 The Goode Kitchen

 Reader Rosemary reminded me of this one for my frugal bookshelf.
 The Shirley Goode Kitchen (BBC) was written by the late Shirley Goode to accompany her BBC series of the same name in 1986.
 Another classic amongst the best frugal books.

 Shirley had a precise and logical approach to saving money in the kitchen, which has barely dated.
 In fact her approach to her kitchen decor (open shelves and a mix of charity shopped mixed crockery) seems positively on trend .
 Think shabby chic!
 She believed in spending more on the essentials, such as some quality knives and pans.
 Read more here.

 If anyone ever doubted the awesomeness that is Saint Delia (as I call her), think again.
 This book is a classic with good reason.

-First published in 1976, At a time of inflation, rising prices and world food shortages.
+Delia’s Frugal Food was first published in 1976, at a time of inflation, rising prices and world food shortages.
 Sound familiar?
 Those problems persist, but add to those our current issues around austerity, benefits cuts and the uncertainty around Brexit and you realise that hard times and financial pressures are an increasingly common reality for many people.

 This book, with its reliably cheap and tasty recipes, is still relevant.
 Read more here.